-For individuals looking for an affordable home within commuting distance of Washington, D.C. and the Baltimore area, Frederick, MD is a popular choice.
+For individuals looking for an affordable home within commuting distance of Washington, D.C. and the Baltimore area, new homes in Frederick, MD are a popular choice.
 With its charming downtown, historic sites, beautiful hiking trails, and other outdoor recreation areas, Frederick is a wonderful place to raise a family while staying close enough to Washington for a daily commute.

 But what is the cost of living in Frederick?
 And how does it compare to nearby Washington, D.C.?
 Read on to find out!

 Cost of Living in Frederick Vs. Washington, D.C.

 When comparing Frederick to our nation’s capital, cost of living is about 11% higher for those opting to live in Washington, D.C., according to NerdWallet.
 Normal everyday expenses, such as food and utilities, are similar to that of Frederick.

 However, the biggest factor causing cost of living to be higher in Washington, D.C. is the price of housing.
 At the time of this article’s publication, BestPlaces reports the median cost of buying a home in Washington to be $566,800.
 That’s more than double the median home cost in Frederick.
 Overall, buying a home in Frederick is much more financially feasible than in Washington, D.C.

 If you are interested in living in Frederick but your place of employment is in Washington, D.C. or Baltimore, then it is important to consider your daily commute.
 If you are traveling to Washington, you should expect a commute of about one hour along Maryland Route 270.
 And if you are heading to Baltimore, your commute will be about 55 minutes along Maryland Route 70.